 Uses of chrysanthemums

-Medicinal properties of mums
+Medicinal properties of mums or chrysanthemums

 The use of chrysanthemums as medicinal plants in China is well documented.
 Most chrysanthemums contain a glycoside called chrysanthemine that is capable of inhibiting the growth of bacteria, especially staphylococci and streptococci, so that this make them very useful for the treatment of wounds to prevent infection.